 The Council recognises that renewable energy developments can contribute towards both the UK and Welsh Governments' targets that have been set for the generation of energy, which are a key part of their commitment to decarbonisation and tackling the climate emergency.
+Community Benefit Contributions are widely adopted in the renewable energy sector.
 Building a more resilient and equitable low-carbon economy and helping to meet carbon reduction targets are equally important to the Council, are part of its Corporate Plan (2023-2028) commitments and contribute to our own well-being objectives for the area and the national well-being goals for Wales.
 Our well-being objective- Enabling Our Environment to be Greener includes an outcome to promote and explore green energy opportunities for the council, communities and local businesses.

 However, this guidance is intended to be equally applicable to other projects and developments that have the potential to impact on the community in which they are located.